jeremy-w/ayadn/README.md

 chmod +x ayadn.rb
 ```

-and to declare the app folder in your $PATH *or* to create a symlink of the app in `/usr/local/bin` or whatever you're using as your $PATH.
+Even better: after that, declare the app folder in your $PATH *or* create a symlink of the app in `/usr/local/bin` or equivalent.

 ```
 sudo ln -s ayadn.rb /usr/local/bin/ayadn